Code-Institute-Solutions/AI-Augmented-Bootcamp/WellnessWebsiteBrief_ethics.md

 2. **Articles and Resources:**
    - Categorized articles on wellness topics.
-   - Expert interviews and guest posts.
-   - Resource library with downloadable content (e.g., guides, checklists).
+   - Blog section with posts on wellness tips and experiences.

-3. **Community Forum:**
+3. **Contact Form:**
-   - Discussion boards for various topics (e.g., stress management, diet tips).
-   - Peer support and advice.
+   - Form for users to submit questions or feedback.
-   - Moderation guidelines to ensure a respectful and supportive environment.
+   - Validation to ensure all required fields are completed.

 ### Design and Usability
 - **[TO BE DISCUSSED BY ETHICS COMMITTEE]**